 CLASSIFICATION NO. 243

-The Protective Services Specialist is a specialized classification used in the Human Services Department.
-This classification is primarily oriented to conducting comprehensive assessments in order to identify the types and level of services needed by clients, and to investigating and following-up on any complaints and allegations of client abuse/neglect.
+The Abuse Investigator is a specialized classification used within the Department of Health, Housing and Human Services.
+This classification is primarily oriented to reviewing comprehensive evaluations in order to identify the types and level of protective services needed by clients, consulting and making decisions on a wide range of cases and investigating and following-up on any complaints and allegations of client abuse, neglect or exploitation.
+Incumbents within this classification also serve as liaisons to multidisciplinary teams, provide training, and facilitate meetings with community partners and agencies regarding protective services.

-This class differs from the Case Managers series which provides a variety of direct case management services to clients.
-The Protective Services Specialist is also distinguished from the Mental Health Specialist series which is primarily focused on providing mental health clinical services that include therapeutic intervention, and diagnostic treatment, planning and evaluation.
+The Abuse Investigator differs from the Case Manager series which provides a variety of direct case management services to clients.
+It also differs from the Mental Health Specialist series which is primarily focused on providing mental health clinical services that include therapeutic intervention, and diagnostic treatment, planning and evaluation.

 Duties may include but are not limited: